xbc5/aegis/README.md

 ### What This Script Does

-It will `install` the appropriate files and dependencies into that qube:
+It will `install` the appropriate files and dependencies into that domain:
 - `TemplateVM`: system deps, and service;
 - `tun-t`: the script, firewall rules, and it will create the config directory;
 - `dom0`: create the qubes (if you agree), install the script, and environment variables.